 See It Happen to Make It Happen

-Visualising yourself crossing the finishing line or acing that job interview might just be the key to unlocking all kinds of success.
+Visualising yourself crossing the finishing line or acing that job interview might just be the "it factor" you need for all kinds of progress.

-That could explain why this mental exercise can be so effective and has captured the attention of researchers for so long.
-According to certified mental-performance consultant Alan Chu, PhD, an assistant professor and the chair of Sport, Exercise and Performance Psychology at the University of Wisconsin-Green Bay, one of the first visualisation studies was done in 1960.
-It split a high school basketball team into two groups: one focused just on physical training, and the other worked exclusively on visualising specific motor skills.
+That could explain why visualisation can be so effective and has captured the attention of researchers for so long.
+According to certified mental-performance consultant Alan Chu, PhD, an assistant professor and the chair of sport, exercise and performance psychology at the University of Wisconsin–Green Bay, one of the first visualisation studies was done in 1960.
+It split a secondary school basketball team into two groups: one focused just on physical training, and the other worked exclusively on visualising specific motor skills.
 After 14 days, the group that used visualisation was found to be nearly as adept at those skills as the players who concentrated solely on physical training were.

 Since then, there have been a slew of studies on the topic.
 One study in the Journal of Neurophysiology found that when people in wrist casts imagined themselves flexing their wrists, they lost 50 percent less strength than their non-visualising counterparts did after being immobilised for four weeks.
 Another revealed that folks who wanted to up their fruit intake and envisioned each step of the process (when, where and how they would buy, prepare and eat fruit) doubled their consumption.
 And a pilot study published in the Journal of Imagery Research in Sport and Physical Activity found that gymnasts who engaged in imagery techniques boosted their self-confidence.
 The list goes on.